Diagnosed/Estimated prevalence of various conditions in the Gateshead population [Chart - Prevalence of various conditions]:

 The rate of emergency admissions in Gateshead for people where a chronic ambulatory condition was the primary diagnosis (1118 per 100,000 population) is higher than the England average (813 per 100,000 population), after adjusting for the age profile of the population.

-The gap in the employment rate between those with an LTC and the overall employment rate was 26.9 percentage points in Gateshead in 2016/17, down from 29.9 in 2015/16.
-For England as a whole, the gap is 29.4 percentage points [Chart - Gap in employment LTC vs overall].
+The gap in the employment rate between those with an LTC and the overall employment rate was 14.4 percentage points in Gateshead in 2017/18.
+The overall trend in the last few years is downwards.
+For England as a whole, the gap is 11.5 percentage points [Chart - Gap in employment LTC vs overall].

 The proportion of people feeling supported to manage their condition in 2017/18 was 65.5% in the NewcastleGateshead CCG area compared to an England average of 59.6%.